3N4N/letstalk/_posts/2020-02-14-imaginator.md

 a woodland, where the sky was bright and sunny, relaxed a woman with her feet submerged in the pool.

 “Mom?”
 Rami mused.
-He was too far away—the typewriter still on his desk—for the woman to hear.
+He was too far away——the typewriter still on his desk——for the woman to hear.
 She had beads of small flowers around her neck and her arms, and a circlet of bright red and yellow blossoms on her head.
 She hadn’t seen him yet.
 Rami drifted toward her as if in a trance.